 What is Fitbit?

 Fitbit is currently one of the most well-known names in the wearables market.
-The company has a number of products in its lineup that are suitable for different budgets and fitness levels.
+The company has many products in its lineup that are suitable for different budgets and fitness levels.
 Whether you want a simple fitness tracker, a high-end smartwatch, or even a smart scale, Fitbit has you covered.

 San Francisco-based Fitbit was founded back in 2007.
 According to Canalys, it’s the second-largest wearables maker in North America, right behind Apple.
 The company was purchased by Google in January 2021 — more on this later.